September 21, 2011

-What follows are simple explanations of insulin resistance and metabolic syndrome along with action steps to put them in reverse or at least slow their progression over time.
+Learn the terms and gather action steps put them in reverse or at least slow their progression over time.

 Insulin resistance most often occurs in people who are overweight.
-It’s particularly common in people who carry excess weight around their middle – waist line.
-An apple-shaped figure is often associated with insulin resistance.
-The medical term is central adiposity.
+People who carry their extra weight around their middle – the abdomen or waist line - are at increased risk.
+The medical term for that apple shape is central adiposity.

 October 16, 2008